Kornel/scala-best-practices/sections/3-architecture.md

 component depends on hard to initialize arguments, that's also *code smell*.
 Don't hide painful things under the rug, fix it instead.

+That's true, but in my opinion it's orthogonal to DI in general.
+You can use DI having only few dependencies, why not?
+What's the difference between e.g. constructor injection and cake when you have few (say max 2) dependencies for each component?

 ### 3.2.
 MUST NOT put things in Play's Global

 I'm seeing this over and over again.